kkovaletp/photoview/ui/Separate-UI-README.md

 1. Check the [troubleshooting section](#troubleshooting) above
 2. Review Caddy logs for specific error messages
-3. For anything, related to the Caddy functoinality, check the [Caddy documentation](https://caddyserver.com/docs/) and ask the Caddy support for help.
+3. For anything related to the Caddy functionality, check the [Caddy documentation](https://caddyserver.com/docs/) and ask the Caddy support for help.
 4. Consult the [Photoview FAQ](https://photoview.github.io/en/docs/faq/)
 5. Check if the issue is specific to the external UI image or can be reproduced in the main image UI.
 6. Open an issue on [GitHub](https://github.com/kkovaletp/photoview/issues) with: